openshiftio/openshift.io/.github/ISSUE_TEMPLATE/incident.md

 ---
 name: incident
-about: The incident report is intended as a write up for transparency, cross-team knowledge transfer and to get in the habit of thinking in terms of continues improvement.
+about: The incident report is intended as a write up for transparency, cross-team knowledge transfer.
 ---

 <!--